OpenDataology/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

 It provides access via a Load Balancer, which is configured to allow only a set of ports over public internet.
 Access the cluster's resources in a `vpc-gen2` cluster, using one of the following options,

-* Load Balancer method: To configure via a Load Balancer, go to [Expose the Kubeflow endpoint as a LoadBalancer](#expose-the-kubeflow-endpoint-as-a-loadbalancer).
+* Load Balancer method: To configure via a Load Balancer, go to [Expose the OpenDataology endpoint as a LoadBalancer](#expose-the-OpenDataology-endpoint-as-a-loadbalancer).
-    This method is recommended when you have Kubeflow deployed with [Multi-user, auth-enabled](#multi-user-auth-enabled) support — otherwise it will expose cluster resources to the public.
+    This method is recommended when you have OpenDataology deployed with [Multi-user, auth-enabled](#multi-user-auth-enabled) support — otherwise it will expose cluster resources to the public.

 * Socks proxy method: If you need access to nodes or NodePort in the `vpc-gen2` cluster, this can be achieved by starting another instance in the